-Finally, the Gold Card from American Express costs $160 per year, which can be pretty expensive to make up for unless you’re truly spending large amounts of money in the bonus categories.
+Finally, the card costs $160 per year, which can be pretty expensive to make up for unless you’re truly spending large amounts of money in the bonus categories.

 Be sure to work out your own math before getting the card; see our Card Math section below for some examples.

 The Premier Rewards Gold Card from American Express has been phasing in and taking over what the Gold Card from American Express used to be, but with slightly better perks.

 You can get 3x points for airfare booked directly with the airline, and 2x points for U.S. gas and supermarkets on the card.

 You’ll also get a $100 per year airline fee credit for an airline of your choice.
 All of this comes at an annual fee of $195, which is only $35 more and is also waived the first year.

 But when you factor in the $100 credit, you actually come out quite ahead and have more bonus categories to earn points.

 If you are looking for a cheaper card with decent earnings, you could try the The Amex EveryDay® Credit Card from American Express ($0/yr) or The Amex EveryDay® Preferred Credit Card from American Express ($95/yr).